abond936/My-Journal/docs/Project.md

 2 - Add image(s) of me from various stages

 **AppShell**
-- After login, the opens to the Appshell which provides top and left sidebar navigation.
+- After login, the app opens to the Appshell which provides top and left sidebar navigation.

 **Top Navigation**
 - Top navigation toggles content and admin for the administrator and defaults to content for a user.

 ✅
 - logo
-- content - aAvailable to users and admin
+- content - Available to users and admin
-- admin - only available to administrator
+- admin - Only available to administrator
 - theme toggle

 ⭕
 2 - make admin available to users for settings only
 2 - make logo svg and background transparent
-2 - remove 'lines'
-2 - make consistent throughout

 **Left Sidebar Navigation**
 - Left sidebar provides a tabbed table of contents and multi-tag selection for card filtering.

+✅
-✅ Hierarchical Tag Display: `GlobalSidebar.tsx` and `TagTree.tsx` display the full, browseable hierarchy of tags, grouped by dimension with expand/collapse functionality.
+Hierarchical Tag Display: `GlobalSidebar.tsx` and `TagTree.tsx` display the full, browseable hierarchy of tags, grouped by dimension with expand/collapse functionality.
+⭕2 Filtering - Flesh out filtering
-  ⭕2 - include number of cards (x) - requires cloud function ⭕2 - add orderBy options
+      - include number of cards (x) - requires cloud function
+      - add orderBy options
-  ⭕2 - increase indention
+      - increase indention
-  ⭕2 - make slide in/out on mobile
+      - make slide in/out on mobile
-⭕2 Table of Contents - A curated table of contents, essentially pre-built filters.
+⭕2 Table of Contents - Add a curated table of contents, essentially pre-built filters.
 ⭕2 Search - add title & content search

 **Content Page**